cterveen/rzvdaventria/README.md

 ## License

 rzvdaventria is licensed under the GNU General Public License, version 2 or later.
-That means you are free to download, reuse, modify, and distribute any orignial files in this repository under the terms of either the GPL version 2 or version 3, and to run this module in combination with any code with any license that is compatible with either versions 2 or 3. http://www.gnu.org/licenses/old-licenses/gpl-2.0.html
+That means you are free to download, reuse, modify, and distribute any non-redistributed files in this repository under the terms of either the GPL version 2 or version 3, and to run this module in combination with any code with any license that is compatible with either versions 2 or 3. http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 Lato is redistributed under the SIL Open Font License 1.1